worldpeace-germany/mpfLightAndShowGenerator/README.md

 In most cases you probably enter a simple range, but that depends on your setup.
 Note, that you can enter a range from a higher to a lower number.
 That might be important for some animations if you want to have them started on the other end of the strip.

 #### Step Time and Fade Time
-Both fields need to contain a time value.
+Both fields need to contain a time value, including a time unit.
 [Step time](https://missionpinball.org/shows/format) defines how long it takes until the next step in your animation is started.
 [Fade time](https://missionpinball.org/config/light_player/#fade) describes how much time is being used to fade the LED to the next color.

 #### Light Pattern
 A list of light values separated by a ";".
-Each entry should define a certain color, MPF allows the specification via a well known HTML color name, e.g. `LightSalmon`, or a hex RGB value, e.g. `#FFA07A` or a hex RGB with a brightness value, e.g. `#FFA07A%60`.
+Each entry should define a certain color, MPF allows the specification via a well known HTML color name, e.g. `LightSalmon`, or a hex RGB value, e.g. `FFA07A` or a hex RGB with a brightness value, e.g. `FFA07A%60`.
 Note, RGB definitions like `[255, 160, 122]` are not supported for a `light_player`.
 Keep in mind that `on` and `off` are as well valid values, especially `off` can be very handy.
 You can use the validate button to do a check if the pattern has some obvious errors.
 Since for example MPF allows you to define own color names, the reported problems are not always a real problem.
 Check carefully and if you are sure that the reported issue is non, then continue.

 #### Animation
 The different animations have been explained in detail further above, just select the type of animation you would like to use.